 Color accuracy refers to a TV’s ability to display the exact color tones or shades of gray demanded by the signal sent by the source device.
 In terms of what you see, this could mean the difference between an object that is meant to be red actually appearing red, or maybe looking orange-red.
 The accuracy of color affects all video displayed on the TV.

-When evaluating color accuracy, we measure the white balance dE, color dE, and gamma.
+When evaluating color accuracy of TVs, we measure the white balance dE, color dE, and gamma.
 We do this once with only a couple of settings adjustments, and then once after a full color calibration has been completed.
 This lets us get an idea both of how good a TV is more or less out of the box, and also how good it can be when a full calibration is done.

 Note: Because full calibrations cost a good deal and don't offer much improvement over just using the right settings, most people shouldn't bother getting them.